 Curating the legacy of a visionary architect

 Where do you even start when you are faced with a ‘colossal’ volume of materials to catalogue and digitalise?
 The problem designers Chloé and Laszlo Parent face is to some degree self-inflicted but we all end up the beneficiaries of the work.
-Claude Parent, a man who went his own way, bringing the oblique angle into the language of architecture produced a huge body of work in his 70-year career.
+Claude Parent, a man who went his own way, bringing the oblique angle into the language of architecture, produced a huge body of work in his 70-year career.

-Recently interviewed by Greyscape, the celebrated French architect’s daughter and grandson describe their relationship with Claude, who died in 2016, his collaboration with Paul Virilio (ending in consequence of the 1968 Paris riots), his influence on a new generation of architects and their book Claude Parent — Visionary Architect.
+Interviewed by Greyscape, the celebrated French architect’s daughter and grandson describe their relationship with Claude, who died in 2016, his collaboration with Paul Virilio (ending in consequence of the 1968 Paris riots), his influence on a new generation of architects and their book Claude Parent — Visionary Architect.

 And where better to start than clearing up the meaning of a certain key expression: